-TEK was retained by Andrew D. Smith, Environmental Technician, Office of Safety and Occupational Health, Michigan State University to perform an Asbestos Survey of Michigan State University Central Services Building, located in Lansing, Michigan.
+TEK was retained by Mr. Zach Hansmann, Environmental Technologist, Office of Safety and Occupational Health, on behalf of Michigan State University, to perform an Asbestos Survey of the Center for Integrative Plant Systems, located at Michigan State University, East Lansing, Michigan.

 Tables and Figures summarize the survey information separately for the building.
-Table 1 - Homogeneous Materials List identifies homogeneous materials found in the building and identifies if these materials tested positive or negative for asbestos.
-Table 2-Sample Locations and Results provides information on where inspectors collected sample and the analytical results.
-Table 3 - Functional Space Suspect Materials Sheet identifies material descriptions and applicable quantities and/or damages, sorted by functional space.
-Table-4 ACM Materials Sorted by HA idenitifies material descriptions and applicable quantities and/or damages, but is sorted by homogeneous material.
-Table 5- Damaged/Significantly Damaged ACM Materials provides information regarding damaged materials identified during the asbestos survey.
+Table-1 Homogeneous Materials List, identifies homogeneous materials found in the building and identifies if these materials tested positive or negative for asbestos.
+Table-2 Sample Locations and Results, provides information on where inspectors collected the samples and the analytical results.
+Table-3 Functional Space Suspect Materials Sheet, identifies material descriptions and applicable quantities and/or damages, sorted by functional space.
+Table-4 ACM Materials Sorted by HA identifies material descriptions and applicable quantities and/or damages, but is sorted by homogeneous material.
+Table-5 Damaged/Significantly Damaged ACM Materials provides information regarding damaged materials identified during the asbestos survey.

 Elements of the asbestos building inspection were based on practices specified in Michigan Public Act 440 of 1988, U.S. Environmental Protection Agency (EPA) and Occupational Safety and Health Administration (OSHA) standards and included the identification of homogeneous areas within the subject facilities, bulk sample collection of suspect materials, and laboratory analysis.
 Field activities were performed by Accredited Asbestos Building Inspectors as recognized by the State of Michigan Department of Labor and Economic Growth (DLEG), who have met the requirements of Section 206 of the Toxic Substances Control Act and the Asbestos School Hazard Abatement Reauthorization Act (ASHARA).

 The Model Accreditation Plan (MAP) under ASHARA extends training and accreditation requirements to those individuals performing asbestos inspections in public, commercial and industrial buildings.